frithjofhoppe/PageLayout/README.md

 # Information
 ## General
-This repository contains a implementation of the dojo under the following link [Application Kata „Textumbruch“](http://ccd-school.de/coding-dojo/application-katas/textumbruch/)
+This repository contains an implementation of the dojo under the following link [Application Kata „Textumbruch“](http://ccd-school.de/coding-dojo/application-katas/textumbruch/)